cvs-health/testilo/README.md

 The tracking reports created by `track()` are HTML files, and they expect a `style.css` file to exist in their directory.
 The `reports/tracking/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where tracking reports are written.

-### Tool crediting
+### Statistics

-If you use Testaro to perform all the tests of all the tools on multiple targets and score the reports with a score proc that maps tool rules onto tool-agnostic issues, you may want to tabulate the comparative efficacy of each tool in discovering instances of issues.
-Testilo can help you do this by producing a _credit report_.
+If you use Testaro to perform all the tests of all the tools on multiple targets and score the reports with a score proc that maps tool rules onto tool-agnostic issues, you may want to get statistics on tools and issues, aggregated from the scored reports.
+Testilo has two procs for this purpose.

+#### Tool crediting

 The `credit` module tabulates the contribution of each tool to the discovery of issue instances in a collection of scored reports.
 Its `credit()` function takes two arguments: a report description and an array of `score` properties of scored reports.

-The credit report contains four sections:
+The function produces a credit report containing four sections:
 - `counts`: for each issue, how many instances each tool reported
 - `onlies`: for each issue of which only 1 tool reported instances, which tool it was
 - `mosts`: for each issue of which at least 2 tools reported instances, which tool(s) reported the maximum instance count